Storefront Improvement Program

 - 50% matching grant up to $2,500 for signage, lighting and awning improvements.

 Please note that improvements made prior to approval of a design and contract by the Program's review committee will not be funded.
 Large scale projects may require a licensed architect and contractor to refine a conceptual design and to implement the City-approved plans.
 Reimbursement grant limits vary from year to year.
 Please contact the Program Manager for information on available funds as the program is a first-come, first-serve model.

 To participate in the Storefront Improvement Program business owners must complete the Storefront Improvement Program Guidelines and complete the Storefront Improvement Program Application Form.

-Click here for a photo gallery of past participants of the program.
+Click here for a map of past project locations.

 Cambridge Energy Alliance